GlacioHack/geoutils/doc/source/raster_vector_point.md

 {func}`geoutils.Raster.polygonize`

 Polygonization of a raster **consists of delimiting contiguous raster pixels with the same target values into vector polygon geometries**.
 By default, all raster values are used as targets.
-When using polygonize on a {class}`~geoutils.RasterMask`, the targets are implicitly the valid values of the mask.
+When using polygonize on a raster mask, i.e. a boolean {class}`~geoutils.Raster`, the targets are implicitly the valid values of the mask.

 ```{code-cell} ipython3